Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Default is 0.0.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTRs.
 Default is 300.
-      --fuzzy FUZZY, -fu FUZZY
-                            If --compare_transcript_files is provided, please
-                            assign the fuzzy for comparing TSS and transcript.
+      --tolerance TOLERANCE, -to TOLERANCE
+                            The 5'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated TSSs (--compare_transcript_files is
+                            provided).
 Default is 5.
       --cluster CLUSTER, -c CLUSTER
                             This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.